vistalab-technion/cs236781/_pages/info.md

 ## Detailed Syllabus

-Due to the COVID-19 pandemic, this semester the course will be given using a remote-learning approach.
+Due to the COVID-19 pandemic, this semester the course will be given using a remote-learning approach, over Zoom only.

+The lectures will follow a flipped-classroom approach: Students will be requested to read/watch prerequisite material before each lecture.
+We provide videos and written material, on the course [Lectures]({{ site.baseurl }}/lectures) page, to facilitate self-learning of the core topics.
+The in-class (zoom) lectures will usually be short (1h) and cover only a review of material, with time for questions and possibly an introduction to more advanced topics.

+The prerequisite reading/viewing material will be published at least one week before each lecture.
+Note that following this material is a **mandatory** part of the course.

-We provide lecture videos, notes, and slides to facilitate self-learning of the core topics.
-The tutorials are based on detailed and self-contained Jupyter notebooks, which guide you through a full implementation of one or more models and techniques for solving a specific task.
+The [Tutorials]({{ site.baseurl }}/tutorials) are based on detailed and self-contained Jupyter notebooks, which guide you through a full implementation of one or more models and techniques for solving a specific task.
 They are meant to teach you the technical aspects of implementing deep learning systems.
+The in-class (zoom) tutorials will cover all this material - no pre-requisite viewing required.

-The course also includes hands-on homework assignments where you will implement working real-world models and run them on GPUs in the course servers.
+The course also includes hands-on homework assignments in which you'll implement working real-world models and run them on GPUs on the course servers.

-In addition, we provide videos and written material, available from the course [Lectures]({{ site.baseurl }}/lectures) and [Tutorials]({{ site.baseurl }}/tutorials) pages.
-Viewing and/or reading the lecture and tutorial material is highly recommended.
+Performing the assignment in full is a crucial aspect of the course, which will provide you with many of the technical skills required to be effective with Deep Learning.

+This semester's syllabus is provided below.

 | #    | Date            | Lecture                                   | Tutorial                                    | Homework   |